9 Home Remedies for Sinus Headache Relief

 Nicole Fornabaio/Rd.com, iStock/MarkHatfield, iStock/ulimi

-OTC pain medications all work in different ways to suppress pain.
+How to get rid of a sinus headache with OTC pain medications?
+Well, they all work in different ways to suppress pain.
 Does Advil help sinus headaches?
 The answer is yes.
 Since Advil is a non-steroid anti-inflammatory drug, or NSAID, it can help relieve the pain of a sinus headache by reducing the inflammation in the nasal passages.
 Sinus headaches are painful, for certain, but one need not turn to extreme treatment options in order to reduce sinus pressure pain.
 By taking the time to consider what causes sinus headaches and pressure, people can utilize home remedies that address these causes and relieve sinusitis symptoms naturally.
-Check out these other natural remedies for headaches you can find in your kitchen.
+Check out these 20 other natural remedies for headaches you can find in your kitchen.